 Mail interception

 Mail intercept is another potential risk associated with virtual mailboxes.
 This occurs when someone accesses mail sent through the postal system without permission.
+Secure handling is crucial in preventing mail interception, as it ensures that robust protocols and checks are in place to protect sensitive information.
 Mail intercept can lead to identity theft, data breaches, and other forms of fraud.

 To protect your virtual mailbox from mail intercept, it’s important to limit the number of people who handle your mail.
 In many cases, this could mean steering away from 3rd-party mail centers and opting for a primary hub address.
 It also means selecting reputable mail delivery providers and – if necessary – getting mail delivery confirmation.